davidclough/node/_documents/javascript-guide/javascript-guide.md

 	var myFreeStandingVariable = 4;
 	alert(window.myFreeStandingVariable);

-The window object also contains some useful properties and methods, some of which are mentioned below. [w3schools - The Window Object](http://www.w3schools.com/jsref/obj_window.asp) and [MDN - Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) contain more information.
+The window object also contains some useful properties and methods, some of which are mentioned below. <a href="http://www.w3schools.com/jsref/obj_window.asp" target="_blank" dummy="_">w3schools - The Window Object</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window" target="_blank" dummy="_">MDN - Window</a> contain more information.

 ##### window Properties
 `document` gives you access to the document object described in this [section below](#language-built-in-objects-document).

-`location` gives you access the [Location object](http://www.w3schools.com/jsref/obj_location.asp) which allows you to access and manipulate things related to the current URL.
+`location` gives you access the <a href="http://www.w3schools.com/jsref/obj_location.asp" target="_blank" dummy="_">Location object</a> which allows you to access and manipulate things related to the current URL.

 `history` gives you access to the history object which holds information about and allows you to navigate to URLs accessible in the current tab via the `Go Back` and `Go Forward` buttons in the browser.